-Having a healthy weight, eating a balanced diet and taking regular physical exercise before you become pregnant can reduce your risk of developing gestational diabetes again.
+Keeping a healthy weight, eating a balanced diet and taking regular physical exercise before you become pregnant can reduce your risk of developing gestational diabetes again.

-As soon as you find out you're pregnant, contact your healthcare team for advice about your antenatal care as there is a chance you may develop gestational diabetes again (more than 1 in 3 women will get gestational diabetes again).
+As soon as you find out you are pregnant, contact your local maternity service, either by asking your GP to refer you, or by following the local process for self-referral (check your local hospital's website for more information).
+There is a chance you may develop gestational diabetes again (more than 1 in 3 women will get gestational diabetes again).